Out of Hours

 - If the trainee wishes to stay on for the shift then a GP clinical supervisor is identified

-- Reassure the trainee that we are a large multidisciplinary organisation with paramedics, emergency care practitioners, nurse practitioners and GPs who they can contact at any time to seek advice or hands on face to face assistance
+- Reassure the trainee that we are a large multidisciplinary organisation with paramedics, emergency care practitioners, nurse practitioners and GPs who they can contact at any time to seek advice or hands or face-to-face assistance

 Back to the top.